sourcebroker/deployer-extended-database/README.rst

 db:dumpclean
 ++++++++++++

-Clean database dump storage on target instance (or on current instance if target instance is not set).
+Clean database dump storage on target instance (or on local instance if target instance is not set).
 By default it removes all dumps except last five but you can set your values and also change the values depending on instance.

 **Example**